portabletext/editor/packages/editor/README.md

 2. Imperatively trigger **events** using `editor.send(…)` which in turn can trigger behaviors defined using `defineBehavior`.
 3. Deriving editor **state** using **pure functions**.
 4. Subscribe to **emitted** editor **events** using `editor.on(…)`.

+## End-User Experience

+In order to provide a robust and consistent end-user experience, the editor is backed by an elaborate E2E test suite generated from a [human-readable Gherkin spec](/packages/editor/gherkin-spec/).

 ## Development